developer-mp/slideboost/README.md

 ### SlideBoost

-SlideBoost is a micro SaaS app that revolutionizes how users create PowerPoint presentations.
-Unlike traditional tools, our platform allows users to seamlessly integrate and customize content from a variety of sources, including video, text, images, and audio, providing a dynamic and engaging presentation creation experience.
+SlideBoost is a SaaS app that revolutionizes how users create PowerPoint presentations.
+Unlike traditional tools, our platform allows users to seamlessly integrate and customize content from a variety of sources, including video, text, images, audio, and live events, meetings, and webinars, providing a dynamic and engaging presentation creation experience.

 ### Architecture & Design